memgraph/docs/mage/query-modules/python/xml_module.md

 - `output_map: Map` ➡ parsed XML map.

-If the XPath expression is not empty, the output is all elements which satisfy the expression.
+If the XPath expression is not empty, the output is all elements that satisfy the expression.

 #### Simple configuration explanation